 How to deploy ASP.NET MVC projects.

-A short tutorial that uses Visual Studio to create a simple ASP.NET application and deploy it to an Azure Website.
+A short tutorial that uses Visual Studio to create a simple ASP.NET application and deploy it to Azure App Services.

-An overview of options for deploying ASP.NET and other web applications to Azure Websites.
+An overview of options for deploying ASP.NET and other web apps to Azure App Service Web Apps.

 An overview of the tasks that are required to deploy a Visual Studio web project to a server or hosting service that makes the application available over the Internet.

 E-book chapter that explains recommended patterns and practices for automating deployment of web projects to Microsoft Azure or other cloud environments.
 Includes a section about automating deployment from source control.

 A 12-part tutorial series that shows how to deploy an ASP.NET web application to an Azure Website or a third-party hosting provider, by using Visual Studio 2012.
 Includes tutorials on deploying to IIS on the local computer, Web.config transformations, deploying SQL Server databases, and command-line deployment.
 The sample application used in the tutorial is a Web Forms project, but the procedures all apply equally to MVC.

 More documentation resources about how to deploy ASP.NET web applications by using Visual Studio 2010 and later versions.

 A long tutorial that shows how to deploy an ASP.NET application with a SQL database to Azure Websites.
 Database deployment method is Entity Framework Code First Migrations.
 Most of the tutorial is about building the application; there's a section about deploying to Azure Websites at the end.